-I am a graduate student in the Boeke lab working on synthetic biology.
+I am a postdoctoral fellow in the Boeke lab working on synthetic biology.
 My current project is to build the first eukaryote with its whole genome redesigned and synthesized.
 I love hiking and biking.
 My favorite place in New York state is the Hudson Valley, especially in spring or autumn.

 I was raised in Bangalore, India, then completed undergraduate degrees in molecular biology and philosophy at Johns Hopkins University.
 In general, my research interests are to build biological systems from the ground up in order to understand their function.
 My PhD work is co-supervised by Liam Holt.
 We are constructing embryonic stem cells bearing large pieces of synthetic DNA to investigate how genes are turned on and off through development.
 When I’m not wrangling DNA, I enjoy soccer, heavy metal guitar, food, and sharing the joys of a scientific worldview.